ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_with_printf.md

 ## Debugging using printf() statements

 An easy way to inspect what your application is doing is to augment your application with log statements.
-In mbed, you can use a serial connection to send feedback from your development board back to your computer.
+In Arm Mbed, you can use a serial connection to send feedback from your development board back to your computer.
 This uses the same USB cable that you use to program your device.

 ### Prerequisites